ManiBox: Enhancing Embodied Spatial Generalization via Scalable Simulation Data Generations: Related Work

 \section{Related Work}

-\paragraph{Learning from Simulation.} Simulators provide an efficient and scalable way to expand embodiment datasets, offering a cost-effective means for parallel data collection and faster iteration cycles.
-There are three main approaches for leveraging simulation in robotic control: 1) training reinforcement learning (RL) agents through interaction within the simulator~\citep{huang2023earl,radosavovic2024real,yuan2024learning}, 2) using imitation learning based on expert demonstrations generated in simulation~\citep{xie2020deep,tan2024fourier}, and 3) employing a teacher-student framework, where privileged information from simulation trains a teacher policy to guide a student policy~\citep{eth2020,geng2023partmanip,zhuang2023robot}, as demonstrated in the ManiBox framework.
-These methods reduce the reliance on expensive real-world data collection.

-Various techniques have been developed to bridge the Sim2Real gap, including realistic simulators~\citep{todorov2012mujoco,james2020rlbench,makoviychuk2021isaac}, domain randomization~\citep{tobin2017domain,peng2018sim,zhuang2023robot}, and vision-based policy generalization~\citep{geng2023partmanip,tan2024fourier,ying2024peac,yuan2024learning}.
-These approaches enable robots to generalize across diverse visual and physical conditions, which are critical in real-world environments.
-For example, domain randomization allows policies trained in varied simulated conditions to transfer effectively to real-world scenarios~\citep{tobin2017domain,peng2018sim}.
-While real-world datasets such as Open X-Embodiment~\citep{padalkar2023open} provide 1M demonstrations, they are much smaller than datasets in other domains like language and images~\citep{lehmann2015dbpedia,muhleisen2012web,weyand2020google,wu2019tencent}.
-Thus, simulation-generated datasets play a vital role in compensating for the limitations of real-world data collection.

-\paragraph{Visual Generalization for Robotic Manipulation.} Visual generalization is fundamental for robotic manipulation in dynamic environments, where robots must handle varying visual inputs and changing conditions, such as object positions and lighting variations.
-Vision-based policy generalization, which leverages both simulated and real-world data, addresses these challenges.
+\textbf{Generalization for Robotic Manipulation.} Generalization is fundamental and significant for robotic manipulation, especially in dynamic environments with varying visual inputs and changing conditions.
+Existing vision-based policy generalization methods leverage both simulated and real-world data.
 By simulating diverse visual scenarios, robots can better generalize to new environments and tasks.
-For instance, multi-task and multi-object manipulation studies have extended behavior cloning to handle a wide range of visual inputs, improving generalization to unseen objects and scenes~\citep{vuong2023grasp,fang2023anygrasp}.
-Additionally, language-conditioned policies~\citep{brohan2022rt,zitkovich2023rt,shridhar2023perceiver} and imitation learning from human videos~\citep{chen2021learning,nair2023r3m} enable robots to interpret and manipulate objects using both visual and language cues.
+For instance, multi-task and multi-object manipulation studies have extended behavior cloning to handle different visual inputs, improving generalization to unseen objects and scenes~\citep{vuong2023grasp,fang2023anygrasp}.
+Additionally, language-conditioned policies~\citep{brohan2022rt,zitkovich2023rt,shridhar2023perceiver} and imitation learning from human videos~\citep{chen2021learning,nair2023r3m} enable robots to manipulate objects using both visual and language cues.
+While methods like bounding box annotations assist in specific tasks, such as pose estimation~\citep{huang2023earl}, understanding the relationship between dataset scale and generalization remains an area that requires further exploration.